Welcome to Camp Connect, your camp away from Camp

 “I appreciate how positive and warm everyone was.
 It does have the feel of camp, nurturing, fun, relaxing!”
 Vicki T.

-Please register at least 12 hours in advance for Camp Connect events.
+Please register at least 12 hours in advance for Camp Connect single events and 48 hours prior to the first day for multi-day camps.
 Why not do it now?

 Women’s Retreat with Deans Marianne Swift-Gifford and Kathleen Moscato and Keynote Speaker Rev. Dr. Beth Johnson.
 Performances by Emma’s Revolution and Karen Hart.